Pfern/ADER17/material/ADER17_practical.md

 Question: what parameters we need to consider when counting?

+[mapping quality: namely, do we include or not the multiple alignments; stranded or not!]

 ## LO 7.3 - Use tools such as htseq-counts to generate table of gene counts